TheGrizzlyDev/bazelings/README.md

 Bazelings is a set of small, incremental and hands-on exercises to teach you Bazel from the ground up.

+## Prerequisites

+To get started with Bazel, it's recommended to use [Bazelisk](https://github.com/bazelbuild/bazelisk), a Bazel version manager.
+Bazelisk automatically downloads the appropriate Bazel version for your project.

+For detailed installation instructions, please refer to the [official Bazel documentation](https://bazel.build/install).

 ## But why should I learn Bazel?

 I made [a talk about this a few years ago](https://youtu.be/sW8b-cgqicc?si=MZxQi0aJJtsfn1M6) and though what I said back then is still valid - as time goes on there are more and more reasons to learn Bazel!